VioletaSaravia/VioletaSaravia/README.md

 ## 💫 About Me

 Hi, I'm Violeta!
-I'm a self-taught programmer and Philosophy major from Argentina.
+I'm a self-taught programmer from Argentina.
 I use this github account mainly for hobbist games development; I'm currently working on plugins for Godot and ocassional game jams.

 ## ⚗️ Projects